Best Wood Glue

 Before there were any of the other adhesives we’ve talked about above, there was hide glue.
 Typically, when we talk about hide glue, we’re talking about horse hide; but any animal hide can do.
 The glue uses the collagen protein in the hide to bond wood together.

 If you are restoring antique furniture, you will most likely be encountering hide glue.
 This tends to become dry and brittle over time.
 Flexing of furniture, especially at the joints, can cause hide glues to crack and chip, with pieces falling out of the joint, loosening it even further.
-When repairing this furniture, you will find the joints coated with remainders of the glue.
+When repairing this furniture, you will find the joints coated with remains of the glue.

 One advantage of working with hide glue is that you don’t need to remove these remainders to repair the joint.
 New hide glue added to the joint will bond with the existing glue, making a strong joint.
 This is the only kind of wood glue which will do this, making it a very valuable glue to have available to us.

 Hide glue can also be squirted into wood joints, such as a mortise and tenon joint which has become loose.
 To repair such joints, a small hole is drilled and a syringe with an unsharpened needle is used to squirt glue into the joint.
-Since it mixes with and bonds with the existing hide glue, it will revitalize the existing glue, as well as replacing what has worn away, making the joint as good as new.
+Since it mixes with and bonds with the existing hide glue, it will revitalize the existing glue, as well as replace what has worn away, making the joint as good as new.

 Today, hide glues can be found in either a cold version that comes in a bottle and is used much like other glues, or a hot version that is used in a glue pot.